 In return you’ll :

 On the registration page, have them select the special sponsor ticket with their discount.
-Many of the sponsor contacts are traveling from event to event, you’ll have to follow up with them a bit so they sign up their crew in time for your badge printing.
+Many of the sponsor contacts are traveling from event to event, so you may have to follow up with them a bit so they sign up their crew in time for your badge printing.
 Make sure you make the invoices “due on receipt” or provide Paypal links so sponsors don’t wait months to pay you.

 We want to ensure that anyone who’s interested in attending a devopsdays is able to, and that price is not a barrier.
 So, you’ll want to keep your prices relatively low compared to many industry conferences.

+We do not recommend making your event free.
 Experience has taught us that ‘free’ events come with a cost:

 Bottom line: if you want to charge a fee (which gives you better financial protection), make sure you have considered that in your handling of the money.